robertue1/News_topic_modeling_using_NLP/project_proposal.md

 # Understanding the declive of Venezuela by analyzing news from 1999 to present.

-For this project, I'll be using [The Guardian API](https://open-platform.theguardian.com/documentation/search) to retrieve bodies of text from news articles (spanning more than 20 years of news articles, starting in 1999), and apply NLP techniques to do topic modeling and come up with the most popular words by years (or other period of time), and see the changes over time, and try to generate an understanding of how the country plummeted.
+For this project, I'll be using [The Guardian API](https://open-platform.theguardian.com/documentation/search) to retrieve bodies of text from news articles (spanning more than 20 years of news articles, starting in 1999), and apply NLP techniques to do topic modeling over a determined timeframe, and see the changes over time, trying to develop an understanding of how the country economically plummeted.

 This is how a call to the API is done:
 <img width="609" alt="Screen Shot 2021-12-08 at 5 22 33 PM" src="https://user-images.githubusercontent.com/34829066/145302105-8e879b1f-0d72-4634-bb93-5a4da9c51fc5.png">